 Transforming talent sourcing: Humans, technology or both?

-16 days ago by Brandon Kew / Back to all blogs
+over 3 years ago by Brandon Kew / Back to all blogs

 Talent acquisition leads wholeheartedly embrace the strategic value you’re bringing to your organisations, but this hasn’t changed the fact that your teams are still bogged down by an incredulous amount of time spent on talent sourcing.
 Things can’t keep going on like this.
 It is important for talent acquisition professionals to reclaim precious time to focus on what matters - strategic business partnering and winning top talent into your organisations.

 Let’s have a look at what organisations are doing about this.